IIT-DM/Fin-Fact/README.md

 ## Overview

 Welcome to the Fin-Fact repository!
 Fin-Fact is a comprehensive dataset designed specifically for financial fact-checking and explanation generation.
 This README provides an overview of the dataset, how to use it, and other relevant information.
+[Click here](https://arxiv.org/abs/2309.08793) to access the paper.

 ## Dataset Description